Autumn is my favourite season here in Cornwall, because it’s quieter but there are still loads of things to do!

 Now that the beaches aren’t as busy (and there are actually spaces free in the car parks!), it’s the perfect opportunity to get down and get your ocean fix.
 But if getting in the water for a swim or surf in the cooler weather isn’t your thing, why not try rockpooling?
 Grab yourself a rockpool guide* and see what you can find.
 Cornish waters are a fascinating world!

 So maybe music festival season is over, but guess what that means it’s time for?
 Food festivals and craft markets!
 Arguably the best kind of festival (what’s not to love about a whole week or weekend dedicated to delicious food?), there are plenty around in Cornwall throughout Autumn.
-There’s the Falmouth Oyster Festival, The Big Cornish Market (food and crafts in Truro), Oktoberfest (Truro) and the Eden Beer Festival too.
+There’s the Falmouth Oyster Festival, Truro Farmer’s Market or Halloween themed events at the Eden Project, and probably small local ones near you too.

 3. Do a cycle trail

-Spice up your standard countryside walk by using the time to collect some edible goodies as well!
-I published a post about my favourite 3 wild foods to forage in Autumn the other week, so check that out and grab yourself a foraging handbook* to take with you on your adventures.
+Spice up your standard countryside walk by using the time to collect some edible goodies as well, such as mushrooms, sloe berries and more!
+I published a post about my favourite 3 wild foods to forage in Autumn a few years ago, so check that out and grab yourself a foraging handbook* to take with you on your adventures.

 5. Beach time with the dogs

 At the end of September, the dog beach ban is lifted on all Cornwall’s seasonal ban beaches until next summer!
 This means that dogs have all day access to loads of stunning beaches that were off-limits during tourist season, such as Gylly Beach in Falmouth, Portreath and Gwithian.